jaoteus/hangar-api-spring/README.md

 - **Route:** `DELETE /hangars/{id}/aircrafts/{id}`
 - **Description:** Remove an aircraft from the hangar.

-Para remover uma aeronave, a rota é a mesma da anterior, a diferença é que agora o tipo da requisição é `DELETE`, ou seja, agora nós estamos removendo a aeronave que possui id 10, do nosso hangar que possui id 4:
+To remove an aircraft, the route is the same as the previous one, the difference is that now the request type is `DELETE`, that is, now we are removing the aircraft that has id 10, from our hangar that has id 4:

 ![Screenshot from 2024-05-30 20-12-28](https://github.com/jaoteus/hangar-api-spring/assets/128613422/167c784e-1ef8-4178-8214-1c0308993e97)

-Agora o campo `aircrafts` voltou a ser uma lista vazia, pois nós acabamos de remover uma aeronave:
+Now the `aircrafts` field is back to an empty list, as we just removed an aircraft:

 ![Screenshot from 2024-05-30 20-12-43](https://github.com/jaoteus/hangar-api-spring/assets/128613422/8c68ec76-4dcc-4235-9d9c-97124cbeb588)

 ---

-### Delete a hangar by id
+### Remove a hangar by id

 - **Route:** `DELETE /hangars/{id}`
-- **Description:** Delete a hangar by id.
+- **Description:** Remove a hangar by id.

 In this request, we will remove the hangar that we initially added, which has id 4: